Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

         new_img = new_img.convert('RGB')
 ```

-- As every product can have more than one corresponding image, we need to join the image and product tabular datasets.
-We merge them after cleaning the product tabular dataset on image_id and we drop all irrelevant columns such as product_id, create_time, bucket_link and image_ref.
+One important point to mention is that every product can have more than one corresponding image, hence we need to merge the image and product datasets using image id as the join column when predicting product categories using image data (multiclass classification).
+We will see more on this in the next milestone.

-- To build the cleaned images folder, we loop through the images in the image folder, apply our resize function by adding the image onto a rgb background of pixel size 50 and resizing our image, and finally save the new images by their ids in the cleaned_images folder.
-For building the CNN image dataset, we use a different approach where we find the minimum size of all the images and change the aspect ratio to that (155x155) and then we ensure the channel is RGB.
-A code snippet is shown below of how it is done:

 ## Milestone 3: Create simple Machine Learning models